 There are several different sorts of teaching jobs in philosophy.
 Adjunct (part-time) jobs tend to offer low pay and few or no benefits aside from gaining teaching experience.
 Full-time teaching jobs tend to offer better pay and benefits.
 They may be temporary or permanent, and among permanent jobs some are tenure-track and some are not.
 Philosophy is taught mainly at 4-year colleges and universities and at community colleges.
 It is also taught in high schools, but rarely.

 To get a job teaching philosophy at the college level, you’ll first need to earn a master’s degree in philosophy and you will almost certainly need to earn a PhD in philosophy as well.
 While some community college instructors and adjunct instructors have only master’s degrees in philosophy, it is increasingly the case that many candidates for such positions have PhDs.
 Earning a PhD in philosophy typically takes at least five years.
 Competition for the available slots in high-quality PhD programs in philosophy is intense; there are far more applicants than there are spaces.
-To take just two examples: there were 133 applicants for the PhD program in philosophy at UMass-Amherst for fall 2012.
-Of those, 24 (18%) were admitted, and seven actually entered the program.
-Yale reports for a recent year receiving 300 applications for just five spots.
+To take just two examples: there were 135 applicants for the PhD program in philosophy at UMass-Amherst for fall 2014.
+Of those, 26 (19%) were admitted, and seven actually entered the program.
+The University of Wisconsin reports that it typically receives around 200 applications for its PhD program and admits around 25 students (12.5%).
+Yale reports that for 2014-15 they received nearly 300 applications for just five spots.